-We are delighted to welcome back our regular many partners including Title Sponsor the Bagri Foundation, who share our passion for Asian arts and culture, for the fifth year in a row.
-We also offer a special thanks to the BFI Audience Fund for their valued contribution, and many more friends and supporters.
+We are delighted to welcome back our many regular partners, including Title Sponsor (London) Bagri Foundation who will be supporting us for the 7th year.
+A big thanks to BFI Audience Fund, Birmingham City University, and to our many friends and supporters.